A More Powerful Program for Transformational Ideas in Energy and Science

 These technologies will create a more sustainable future and help answer the grand challenge facing us–climate change.

 The opportunities are immense.
 And with CRI, those opportunities are now within reach.

-Note: program applicants must be a U.S. citizen or legal permanent U.S. resident at the time of application.
+Note: program applicants must be U.S. citizens or lawful permanent U.S. residents at the time of application.